 - Phishing emails with Covid19 news which are aimed at stealing personal information.

 - A free coronavirus tracking map download which contains malware.

 To Click Or Not To Click?

 Given the amount of information in the public domain regarding coronavirus it is important to reinforce to all employees the need for vigilance when it comes determining the legitimacy of an incoming email message incorporating a link regarding the virus or a related topic.

 To heighten user awareness Kaon Security can run bespoke phishing simulation campaigns for any organisation that wishes to improve user awareness and vigilance regarding scam/deceptive emails.
 The turnaround time on setting up and delivering a campaign is very quick and it is a low overhead, but effective, exercise for an organisation and of course does not require an onsite visit.

 Microsoft Account Compromises

-Microsoft recently claimed that 0.5 per cent of Azure Active Directory accounts as used by Office 365 are being compromised every month.
+Microsoft recently claimed that 0.5 per cent of Azure Active Directory accounts as used by Microsoft 365 are being compromised every month.
 In January this meant 1.2 million accounts were compromised.

 These figures were revealed by Microsoft’s director of identity security, Alex Weinert, and IT identity and access program manager Lee Walker at the “RSA conference 2020” February 24-28 in San Francisco.